Welcome and thank you for visiting the ACAMS Carolinas Chapter website.

 April Sinicrope is the Senior Vice President for Citi US Consumer and Commercial Banking for North America where she oversees the Enhanced Due Diligence Team.
 Mrs. Sinicrope has worked in the industry for over 15 years.
 Prior to joining Citi in 2014, she was with several firms, including LPL Financial, Wachovia Securities and Edward Jones Investments where she took on a myriad of roles with increasing responsibilities which provided her a detailed understanding of many aspects within a financial institution.

 Mrs. Sinicrope has received a Bachelor of Science from Park University and a Master of Business Administration from the University of Phoenix.
 She is FINRA Series 7 and 24 registered as well as a Certified Anti-Money Laundering Specialist and a Certified Fraud Examiner.

-Denise Whiting is a Manager at Dixon Hughes Goodman (DHG).
-She has 15 years of experience in the financial services industry and extensive knowledge of the Bank Secrecy Act (BSA), Anti-Money Laundering (AML), Economic Sanctions (ES) and Operational Risk compliance.
+Denise Whiting is Senior Vice President – AML Executive for the retail bank at BB&T. She has 15 years of experience in the financial services industry and extensive knowledge of the Bank Secrecy Act (BSA), Anti-Money Laundering (AML), Economic Sanctions (ES) and Operational Risk compliance.
 Denise provides subject matter expertise in the area of AML, BSA and ES related issues including identifying, assessing and managing the risks associated with money laundering and terrorist financing.
 She holds U.S. Patent #20110087495: Suspicious Entity Investigation & Related Monitoring in a Business Environment and is a frequent speaker on financial crimes.
-Prior to joining DHG, Denise worked for three Fortune 50 financial institutions and a Fortune 300 financial institution.
+Prior to joining BB&T, Denise worked for three Fortune 50 financial institutions and a Fortune 300 financial institution.
 She is a Certified Anti-Money Laundering Specialist (CAMS) and certified in Lean Six Sigma.

 South State Bank